LewisIsWorking/PathWarsWiki/Writerside/topics/#1-The-Doomsday-Funtime-Story.md

 Selenor gets a grey-flamed rabbit companion.

-Selenor (with the help of the rabbit) cure the knight, return to the Gauntlight, reuniting with the party.
+Selenor (with the help of the rabbit) cure the knight, return to the Gaunt light, reuniting with the party.
 The party then go to sleep.

 ## Session 201 = 2023 December 30th Saturday + 4710 AR Erastus 27th + Bounty.